 Debt instrument: Fair value, with gains and losses recognised directly in the fair value through OCI reserve.
 When a debt financial asset is disposed of, the cumulative fair value adjustments, previously recognised in OCI, are reclassified to the other gains and losses on financial instruments within non-interest revenue.
 Expected credit impairments losses are recognised as part of credit impairment charges.
 However, for these FVOCI debt instruments the expected credit loss is recognised in OCI and does not reduce the carrying amount of the financial asset in the statement of financial position.
-Interest income on a debt financial asset is recognised in interest rate method.
+Interest income on a debt financial asset is recognised in interest income in terms of the effective interest rate method.
 Dividends received are recognised in interest income within profit or loss.